Davie residents say unconfirmed tornado damaged mobile homes

 López said the tornado caused part of his roof to collapse.

-“We were just talking, and then she goes, ‘Oh, there’s a tornado warning, and I’m like, ‘For real?'” he said, “and right after she said that, it started.”
+“We were just talking, and then she goes, ‘Oh, there’s a tornado warning,’ and I’m like, ‘For real?'” he said, “and right after she said that, it started.”

 “I came outside, I see everything blown down, my thing blown off in the house,” said area resident Daniel Jones.

 “It was like a train.
-I heard it,” said resident Pete DeLuca.
+I heard it,” said resident Pete Deluca.
 “Moved my golf cart 10 feet away.
 The brake was on.
 That’s how I knew something had happened, and then I saw [my neighbors’] house.”

 Officials said one home was destroyed, but another damaged home can be fixed.